 Despite the fact that milk thistle is hailed as "the" herb for the liver, it should NOT be given to healthy dogs as a daily supplement.
 Some studies show that long-term use of very high dosages of milk thistle will eventually suppress liver function.

-Milk thistle should therefore be used only as a medicinal herb for the treatment of liver disorders and other health problems as mentioned above.
+So remember, milk thistle should be used only as a medicinal herb for the treatment of liver disorders and other health problems as mentioned above.

 Additionally, silymarin is not recommended for use in pregnant women.
 It is probably a good idea not to use milk thistle in pregnant dogs until more information has become available.